9 Reasons Why you should implement Inquiry-Based learning in your classroom

 6. Inquiry transforms a classroom of students into a classroom of teachers

-Inquiry-based teaching can easily be combined with collaborative groupings that allow students to work and learn as teams.
+Inquiry-based teaching can easily be combined with collaborative groupings.
+Because that allow students to work and learn as teams.

 With clearly set expectations and carefully defined roles, students explore, discuss, and come up with creative ways to approach a complex task, learning more as a team than they would individually.

 Often, peer learning is just as effective as teacher-led learning.
-The most meaningful “aha!” moments often come in authentic interactions with peers.
-Suddenly, your class is transformed into space where EVERYONE is a teacher!
+Indeed, the most meaningful “aha!” moments often come in authentic interactions with peers.
+Then suddenly, your class is transformed into space where EVERYONE is a teacher!

 7. Inquiry creates lifelong learners